Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 6-7. **SupersededCount / SupersededByCount**
    - "How many updates does this supersede?
 How many supersede it?"
 - "Normal cumulative updates supersede 5-10 previous updates."
-   - "If an update claims to supersede 50 updates, that's unusual—possible forgery."
+- "If an update claims to supersede 50 updates, that's unusual - possible forgery."8. **BundledUpdatesCount**

-8. **BundledUpdatesCount**
    - "How many updates are bundled inside this one?"
    - "Unusual bundling patterns can indicate tampering."